mondaylunch/gatos-frontend/packages/documentation/docs/nodes/process/number-is-finite.md

 # Number: Is Finite

-This node return if a given number is finite.
+This node returns true if a given number is finite and false otherwise.

 | Input          | Configuration | Output          |
 | -------------- | ------------- | --------------- |